Burkina Faso–Taiwan relations

-Burkina Faso–Taiwan relations referred to the historical relationship between the Republic of China (Taiwan) and Burkina Faso.
+Burkina Faso–Taiwan relations refer to the historical relationship between the Republic of China (Taiwan) and Burkina Faso.
 Taiwan had an embassy in Ouagadougou, and Burkina Faso had an embassy in Taipei.
 In May 2018, Burkina Faso switched to recognize the People's Republic of China, thus ending diplomatic ties with Taiwan.
 The last ambassador of Burkina Faso to Taiwan, appointed in August 2017, was Aminata Sana Congo.